RouninMedia/handling-optional-event-objects/README.md

 Occasionally, functions which are usually (or sometimes) invoked via `EventListeners` may also be invoked directly.

-In the `EventListener`, the first parameter passed to the function will be an `Event` object.
+In the `EventListener`, the first parameter passed to the function will be an `Event object`.

-In the second situation, no parameter passed to the function will represent an `Event` object.
+In the second situation, no parameter passed to the function will represent an `Event object`.

 There doesn't seem to be a standard way of identifying whether the first parameter is or is not an `Event` object.
 (Perhaps it's widely regarded an anti-pattern to invoke the same function directly, which is usually invoked by an `EventListener`?
 But I've not heard this either.)

 However.
-There are several approaches to successfully identifying whether the first parameter ***is*** an `Event` object or not.
+There are several approaches to successfully identifying whether the *first* parameter ***is*** an `Event object` or not.

 _____